kusumakalla/odin-recipes/README.md

 # odin-recipes
-This is to design a website to show different recipes with a detailed follow through instructions
+This is a simple project to design a website to show different recipes with a detailed follow through instructions